SAP Negotiations

 Below are 20 key considerations spanning SAPโ€™s major products (S/4HANA, ECC, Ariba, SuccessFactors, BTP, etc.) across cloud, on-premise, and hybrid deployments.

 Each section outlines the issue, best practices, common pitfalls, and actionable advice.
-Use this toolkit to optimize costs, manage contract complexity, avoid common traps, and confidently negotiate with SAP on your terms.
+Use this toolkit to optimize costs, manage contract complexity, avoid common pitfalls, and negotiate with SAP on your terms with confidence.

 1. Start Early and Set the Timeline (Donโ€™t Let SAP Dictate)